 - Users select one of the social or business sign-on options on your Zendesk account sign-in page.

-required to enter their credentials.
+enter their credentials.
 Note: If users are signing in with Microsoft, they can also use their Office365 credentials.

 - If the credentials are valid, users will be redirected back to your Zendesk Support account.